Astrophotography Tutorial: Image Stacking in Siril

 Astrophotography allows us to capture the beauty of the night sky, but due to long exposure times and low light conditions, a single image often contains noise and lacks detail.
 To overcome this, astrophotographers use a technique called image stacking.
 By combining multiple images of the same scene, we can enhance the signal-to-noise ratio and reveal more celestial details.

-In this guide, we will walk you through the process of stacking your astrophotography images using Siril, a powerful, free software designed for astronomical image processing.
+In this guide, I will walk you through the process of stacking your astrophotography images using Siril, a powerful, free software designed for astronomical image processing.

 Installing Siril